jodersky/k8055/README.md

 ## Main Features
 - runs with libusb-1.0
 - up to 4 k8055 boards supported simultaneously (limit is given by k8055 hardware)
-- pseudo-querying of a board's ouput status (see header file documentation for detailed explanation)
+- pseudo-querying of a board's output status (see header file documentation for detailed explanation)
-- lightweight (one source file, one header file => one shared library)
+- concise and lightweight

 ## Requirements
-- libusb-1.0 (see src/Makefile to set include path)
+- libusb-1.0
 - (doxygen for documentation generation)

 ## Build